Browse Tax Articles

 Finding answers to your tax questions is now less taxing.

 If you're an employee, you can deduct the cost of education that:

 You can't deduct education expenses if the course:

-To deduct job-related education expenses, you must itemize deductions on Schedule A. Your deductions must be more than the 2% of adjusted gross income (AGI) threshold for miscellaneous deductions.
+To deduct job-related education expenses, itemize deductions on Schedule A. Your deductions must be more than the 2% of adjusted gross income (AGI) threshold for miscellaneous deductions.

 Your job-related education expenses might also qualify you for other tax benefits like the:

-Also, your job-related education expenses might qualify you to claim more than 1 tax benefit.
-You can usually claim as many benefits as you want if you use different expenses to figure each benefit.
+Also, your job-related education expenses might qualify you to claim more than one tax benefit.
+If you use different expenses to figure each benefit, you can usually claim as many benefits as you want.

 Education expenses and self-employment